Home Warranty Coverage for Energy-Efficient Appliances & Systems

 • Most warranties cover eco-friendly appliances but only mechanical components

-• Heat pump coverage limits range widely from $2,000 to no preset cap
+• Heat pump coverage limits range from $3,000 to no preset cap

 Trusted by Thousands